Altoros/rack/README.md

         juju deploy postgresql
         juju add-relation postgresql rack

+4. Run migrations if you need it. (replace '1' with your sample-rails machine id).

+        juju ssh 1 run rake db:migrate

-4. Open the stack up to the outside world.
+5. Open the stack up to the outside world.

         juju expose rack